Answers To All Your Questions

 Holly has now been retired and will live out her life with us, as I do not rehome my girls.
 So her pups can always come by for a visit with her.

 Roo is an F2 Goldendoodle, which is a cross between F1 Goldendoodle and an F1 Goldendoodle.
-She is considered a parti doodle, this is a two-colored coat that is mostly white with colored markings/spots.
+She is considered a parti doodle also, this is a two-colored coat that is mostly white with colored markings/spots.
 She is apricot and white.
-This is also her first litter in 2020.
-I am hoping to find an F1b parti doodle to mate with her, but also still trying to find the perfect match.
+I will not be breeding her in 2020.
+I am hoping to find an F1b parti Goldendoodle to mate with her in 2021, but still trying to find the perfect match.
 So her pups may be considered F2b, or F2bb, or multi-gen, depending on the stud I find for her.
 So they may carry the parti-gene but the outcome of the pups coloring is unknown.

 Do any of the Doodle generations cause allergies?